 Allow trainees to continue their involvement in research and audit projects as they migrate around the deanery.

 Provide training in research for the educational benefit of SWARM members.

 Attract national funding for research and audit work.

-The SWARM CUPPA project has been featured in the July 2017 edition of the Royal College of Anaesthetists Bulletin.
-The collaborative has also recently won the Royal College of Anaesthetists and Clinical Research Network trainee network award, which will be awarded in May 2018.
+The SWARM CUPPA project was featured in the July 2017 edition of the Royal College of Anaesthetists Bulletin.
+The collaborative also won the Royal College of Anaesthetists and Clinical Research Network trainee network award in 2018.

 |Dr Tim Warrener||December 2016 - August 2017||Intraoperative Hypotension in Elder patients (iHyPE), Epidemiology of Critical Care provision after Surgery (EPICCS pilot and main trial), Satisfaction and Wellbeing in Anaesthetic Training (SWeAT) and Cognitive function testing pre- and post-op for elderly patients (COMPASS)|

 Dr Victoria Field

 PenARC are supporting the development of similar networks across other disciplines within healthcare, including a child health network.